The Prize: Empowering Personal Healthcare

 It was envisioned that this hand-held consumer device would allow individuals to access the state of their own health anytime, anywhere, and potentially revolutionize how people could interact with the healthcare system.
 Contributing to both prize development and the architecture of prize design was Dr. Daniel Kraft, a Stanford and Harvard-trained physician-scientist with over 20 years of experience in clinical practice, biomedical research and innovation.

-In early December 2010, Dr. Peter H. Diamandis, the Chairman and CEO of the XPRIZE Foundation, met with Don Jones, Vice President of Global Strategy and Market Development for Qualcomm Incorporated’s Wireless Health group, now Qualcomm Life, Inc. During these conversations, the scope of the prize began to rapidly take form.
+In early December 2010, Dr. Peter H. Diamandis, the Founder and Executive Chairman of the XPRIZE Foundation, met with Don Jones, Vice President of Global Strategy and Market Development for Qualcomm Incorporated’s Wireless Health group, now Qualcomm Life, Inc. During these conversations, the scope of the prize began to rapidly take form.
 Mr. Jones saw how the prize conceptually would lead to development of a device akin to the famous Star Trek “Tricorder,” and initiated a meeting with Dr. Paul E. Jacobs, Qualcomm Chairman and CEO and Qualcomm Foundation Chair.